 These particular windows are done in miniature inside of a repurposed antique victrola.

-Other than the stairway spindles and some of the furniture pieces,
+Other than the stairway spindles and one or two of the miniature furniture pieces,

 everything else is made by Jerry Hooker.
 These are quite beautiful, especially